bigeasy/register/diary.md

 You can also use the properties of Avenue.
 Avenue will run scripts that match, like `pathInfo` scripts, prior to running any scripts that are descendants.
 Actually, I've not tested this yet, but it is a behavior I intend to support.

+## Errors

+Should errors be returned as JSON?
+I believe so.
+Currently I'm returning them as plain text, but the caller is probably expecting JSON.